What is Giving Compass?

 Checkbook philanthropy isn’t necessarily the opposite of strategic philanthropy.
 Indeed, strategic funders can pursue their goals while fully funding grantees’ operating costs.
 But, in my experience, far too few actually do this.
 More checkbook philanthropy could go a long way toward solving some of the chronic problems with how nonprofit organizations are capitalized.

-Read the full article about the need for more checkbook philanthropy by Rick Moyers at cep.org.
+Read the full article about the need for more checkbook philanthropy by Rick Moyers at The Center for Effective Philanthropy.